 A decision by the Chinese Government to no longer be the processor of the world’s discarded plastic means the vast majority of recycling ends up as landfill or in our oceans.

-Since January 2018, when China stopped taking most of the world’s “recycling” waste, countries around the world, including Australia have struggled to find alternatives for their recycling.
+January 2018, China stopped taking most of the world’s “recycling” waste.
+This meant countries around the world, including Australia are still struggling to find alternatives for their recycling that is responsible.

-This has left millions of tonnes of plastic to either be stockpiled, sent to landfill, dumped in our oceans, or, as of June 2022, will require costly sorting before export.
+This has left millions of tonnes of plastic to either be stockpiled, burnt, sent to landfill, dumped in our oceans, or require costly sorting before exporting single streams.

 Plastics Pirate aims to address this worldwide problem by giving much of this plastic a greater value that benefits the environment and our communities.